senithkay/vscode-extensions-public/workspaces/ballerina-extension/README.md

 ## Features

-The VS Code extension allows you to design and develop your Balelrina program using a graphical representation of the code.
+The VS Code extension allows you to design and develop your Ballerina program using a graphical representation of the code.
 This graphical view displays the logic and network interaction of a function or a service resource, which makes it easy to understand the source.

 ### Architecture View